core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ~~~~~~~~~~
 {: #echo-figure-event title="Example Message Flow for Event-Based Freshness using the 'Persistent Counter' construction of Appendix A" artwork-align="center"}

 When used to serve freshness requirements (including client aliveness and state synchronizing), the Echo option value MUST be integrity protected between the intended endpoints, e.g. using DTLS, TLS, or an OSCORE Inner option ({{RFC8613}}).
 When used to demonstrate reachability at a claimed network address, the Echo option SHOULD be a MAC of the claimed address, but MAY be unprotected.
+Combining different Echo applications can necessitate different choices, see {{echo-state}} item 2 for an example.

 An Echo option MAY be sent with a successful response,
 i.e., even though the request satisfied any freshness requirements on the operation.